medic/cht-docs/content/en/apps/tutorials/application-tests.md

 ]);
 ```

-When filling a form, we can also test the field constraints.
-For example, here we assert that a form does not accept birth date in the future:
+When filling a form, you can also test the field constraints.
+The example below asserts that a form does not accept birth date in the future:
 ```js {linenos=table}
 it(`Throws validation error when birth date is in future`, async () => {
   const result = await harness.fillForm('delivery', ['yes', '2090-01-02']);